JoyJXU/MemMIMO/README.md

 The proposed Memristor_MIMO simulation framework integrates a behavioral model (MemMIMO) of the mixed-signal architecture with a digital front-end.
 MemMIMO is the behavioral model of the mixed-signal architecture based on memristors runninig in a Python environment.

+The hardware performance estimation is based on the open-source RRAM add-on process library [NeuroSim](https://github.com/neurosim/MLP_NeuroSim_V3.0.git), with relevant functions re-implemented in Python.

 # Requirements
 * python
 * cuda